Japan in Autumn - Travel Tips for Visiting Japan in Fall 2026

 Step into Japan's countryside this fall, where golden rice fields surround the traditional thatched-roof houses of Shirakawa.
 Take a slow stroll through the village and soak in the rustic charm.

 Stop by the Gassho-zukuri Minkaen Open-Air Museum to learn about local life and traditions.
 Then walk up to the Shiroyama Observatory for that picture-perfect view of the village framed by golden fields.
+If you want to see the autumn colors in the region, visit between lake Oct. to early Dec.

 This is the low season, you will enjoy a quiet time here away from the tourist crowds.